MartBakler/Phi-2-Self-Improvement/README.md

 |DPO (Dataset 4)   | majority vote (16)                     | TBD%               |

-Interesting results: Multiple interesting results can be seen here
+**Interesting results**: Multiple interesting results can be seen here

 * Training on solution generation and evaluation tasks at the same time minimally reduces model performance on the solution generation task compared to training only on that one task